dirtystylus/eleventy-test/posts/homebrew-apple-silicon/index.md

   code: 'ERR_DLOPEN_FAILED'
 ```

-A few dozen browser tabs later it appeared that this was related to [dependencies that were not compatible with ARM64](https://github.com/Automattic/node-canvas/issues/2192), aka the architecture used by the new Mx series of Apple silicon. *Further* investigation revealed that it wasn’t just the NodeJS packages, but the Python dependencies underneath.
+A few dozen browser tabs later it appeared that this was related to [dependencies that were not compatible with ARM64](https://github.com/Automattic/node-canvas/issues/2192), aka the architecture used by the new M*x* series of Apple silicon. *Further* investigation revealed that it wasn’t just Spidergram’s NodeJS package dependencies, but the Python dependencies underneath.

 \[Deep Breath\]

-My initial instinct, as is typical, was to set my machine on fire and renounce this career.
+My initial instinct, as is typical for me, was to set my machine on fire and renounce this career.

 I slept on it instead, and here was what I found: